Show by Label

 After you saved it there, use the Arduino IDE to locate the file and load it into the IDE.

-Under Tools, select the connected COM port.
+Under Tools, select the connected COM port to establish communication to the ESP32.

 Compile and download the firmware and see if it gives you any errors.